How to Fix "No Root File System Is Defined" Error 2022 [100% Solved] - Qiling

 Step 3.
 If you're willing to make some changes to your partition, you can easily tap on the Change button conveniently.

 Step 4.
-Once done, a pop-up message will show up on your screen.
+Once you've finished the task, a pop-up message will appear on your screen.

 Step 6.
 Select the preferable file system and tap on the OK button to confirm it.